slds-lmu/paper_2019_iml_measures/paper.md

 - When true marginal function is step function, then it adds to the SSE unecessarily
 - Unclear how many intervals
 - Weighted by data sensity (can be unintuitive when looking at plot) or all plot point same weight (probably very wrong).
 Solution: Make clear in ALE plot where most data is with rug or alpha.
+- Short-comings: not tested with humans, but could be adapted and used with the same mult-crit framework.
 ## Degrees of freedom univariate

 R square controlled degrees of freedom approximation.